seabassapologist/idea-no-hi-translation/lookup_tables.md

 ## Graphics Lookup Tables

-All Tables and Offsets in this section are relative to **PRG**`$058000`.
+* All Tables and Offsets in this section are relative to **PRG**`$058000`.
 Both the lookup tables and the graphics data itself live in this region of ROM
+* Each table is allocated 239 bytes in ROM, but not all of them are fully used.
+This is so that the smaller fonts still line up with the same character bytes used in the Full Width table

 ### Font Offset Table